Future Days (The Last of Us): Casting and characters

 "Future Days" introduces Isabela Merced and Young Mazino as lead characters Dina and Jesse.

 Young Mazino's casting as Jesse was announced on January 10, 2024, followed by Isabela Merced's as Dina on January 11.
 Mazino felt his dynamic with Merced reflected Jesse's with Dina: envious of her bubbly personality but too burdened by responsibility to reciprocate.
 Dina's relationship with Joel is discussed but unseen in the game; the writers felt the series provided an opportunity to show it.
 Mazin found it reflected real relationships wherein a parent is often appreciated more by their child's friends.
 Merced found Joel a "fun uncle" figure to Dina, noting their mutual confidence was natural considering their love for Ellie.
 Merced considered Dina the intelligence to Ellie's strength.
+She and Ramsey improvised some elements, such as Ellie and Dina's hand signs, which Merced thought reflected their playful dynamic; Mazin was reassured that the actors were comfortable together.
 Mazino and Merced took Santaolalla's instrument during filming to play, unaware it was his as he had not yet arrived.

 Rumors in January 2024 claimed Catherine O'Hara had been cast as Gail; her casting was announced on February 2, and her character's name was revealed in February 2025.
 Mazin felt O'Hara—a traditionally comedic actor—was suitable for the dramatic role due to her depth, inspired by Vince Gilligan's work on Breaking Bad and Better Call Saul, such as casting Bryan Cranston as Walter White.
-O'Hara sought to bring dark comedy to the role.
+O'Hara sought to bring dark humor to the role.
 She watched the first season after being introduced through her sons, who played the games; one works on the series as a set dresser.
-She avoided acting drunk as she wanted to relate to Gail.
-She requested to drink out of a cup based on a woman from her childhood who did the same with whiskey.
+Though Gail drinks alcohol, O'Hara avoided "playing drunk" as she wanted to relate to the character.
+She requested that Gail drink out of a cup, based on a childhood memory of a neighbor who did the same with whiskey.
 The casting of Danny Ramirez, Ariela Barer, Tati Gabrielle, and Spencer Lord as Manny, Mel, Nora, and Owen, respectively, was announced on March 1, 2024, followed by Robert John Burke and Noah Lamanna's as Seth and Kat on March 5, 2025.